-Thanks to the Beef Checkoff for sponsoring this recipe for these amazing Grilled Meatloaf Stuffed Peppers!
-So often the foods that get me the most excited happens to come off of a grill.
-These easy to make stuffed peppers are made with veal as protein and bonus, they cook quicker than traditional meatloaf and deliver on taste, big time!
+Thanks to the Beef Checkoff for sponsoring this amazing Grilled Meatloaf Stuffed Peppers recipe!
+Often the foods that get me the most excited come off of a grill.
+These easy to make grilled peppers are made with veal as protein however you can swap it to the traditional mixture or however you make your meatloaf.

 If spicy is your thing, you can stuff smaller long hots or even large jalapenos…they will cook even quicker and have a spicy kick.
 I add a jalapeno to my mixture (with seeds) for a kick however that is up to you as well.